 When I was in the Army, the Army’s resiliency training revolved around one idea: “Hunt the Good Stuff.”
 The idea is simple.
 No matter your circumstances or difficulties, look for and focus on what’s good.
 We can always find the bad.
 The bad draws us in, grabs our attention, and colors our outlook.
 Focusing on the good—though it provides real benefits—takes practice.

 When it comes to post-novice training, we tend to focus on programming.
 The clean Stress-Recovery-Adaptation cycles of linear progression end and programming changes to allow for continued progress.
 This change in programming—along with the lifter’s growth in strength and skill—produces a qualitative difference in the training experience.
 Choices and events in the lifter’s life affect training.
-The lifter may gain or lose weight, prioritize Brazilian Jiu-Jitsu or doing well on a military fitness test, learn of a cancer diagnosis, sprain an ankle, or face an unexpected death of a family member.
+The lifter may gain or lose weight, prioritize Brazilian Jiu-Jitsu or acing a military fitness test.
+He may learn of a cancer diagnosis, sprain an ankle, or face an unexpected death of a family member.
 Life affects training—not just the progress we make but also how we approach training and what it means to us.

 No matter how advanced you become as a lifter, how fast and often you’re hitting PRs, or how much you prioritize training, you should appreciate training for what it is and what value it provides to you now: today, this session, this week.